Mctripp10/dag-generator/README.md

 # DAG Generator
-Program used to generate different orientations of directed acyclic graphs (DAGs) for the purpose of research on graph burning.
+Program used to generate different orientations of directed acyclic graphs (DAGs) for the purpose of research on graph burning, a subfield of graph theory.

 ## Installation